 Manually stretch wrapping a pallet can contribute to injuries and strains; utilizing a stretch wrap machine is vital in the improvement of operation quality and employee safety.

 Companies that emphasize an ergonomics process will see a positive impact on hiring and retaining a workforce in a competitive market by reducing barriers to job placement, reducing the cost of turnover and boosting morale.
-Demonstrate the importance of ergonomic packaging solutions while at the same time implement proper packaging equipment solutions to add value to your bottom line immediately.
+Demonstrate the importance of ergonomic packaging solutions while at the same time implement proper packaging equipment and solutions to add value to your bottom line immediately.

 For more information please contact a Hughes Enterprises Packaging Consultant.